 Disclosure: This post contains affiliate links.
 This means I may make a small commission if you purchase something, and doesn’t change your purchase in any way.

-Giving up paper napkins and paper towels to make the switch to more eco-friendly options can seem like an impossible task.
-You might wonder how you’ll ever manage without them.
+Given all that, now could be a great time to give up using paper napkins and paper towels to switch to more eco-friendly options.
+But you might wonder how you’ll ever manage without them.
 How will your family react?
 Can we really do this?
 Is it weird?

 In this post I’ll share how to stop using paper towels and paper napkins in 6 easy steps – that your family can totally handle it!